Travel Blogger Makes £2K+ a Month While Raising a 1-Year-Old

 …hitting a full-time income from your blog can feel like chasing a unicorn, especially when you’re not getting 100,000+ pageviews a month.

-But this week, I want to share a real success story from a Scale Your Travel Blog student who’s proving that it’s very possible to hit those income goals, even before qualifying for an ad network like Mediavine or Raptive.
+But this week, I want to share a real success story from a student of our program, Scale Your Travel Blog, who’s proving that it’s very possible to hit those income goals, even before qualifying for an ad network like Mediavine or Raptive.

 Last month Jordie brought in £2,268 from her blog, and £2,203 of that was from affiliate marketing.